 Hood isn’t as deep as other models

-This model combines all of the durability and ease of use that you’re looking for in a grill with an affordable price point and moderate size.
-The three burners can accommodate enough food for a hefty dinner for 6-8, yet the grill itself is not so massive that it cannot fit in humble porch or backyard setups.
+This model combines all of the durability and ease of use that you’re looking for in a grill.
+Plus, it's affordable and moderately sized.
+The three burners can accommodate enough food for an outdoor BBQ party for up to eight people, yet the grill itself is not so massive that it cannot fit on a humble porch or for backyard setups.
 The cast aluminum firebox is sure to give you years, potentially decades, of use without rusting, breaking, or losing its ability to maintain heat.
 Weber also includes a warranty for any mishaps or broken parts.
-This grill is designed with an externally mounted tank (which makes it easy to replace) and under-grill shelf for added convenience and storage.
+This grill is designed with an externally mounted tank (which makes it easy to replace) and an open-cart style for added convenience and storage.
 Its side table can fold down, which is great if you’re tight on space.

-It’s available in four colors if you’re looking for a little pizazz and customization for your outdoor cooking space.
+It’s available in black and will blend in perfectly with your outdoor cooking space.
 Sure, there are more aesthetically pleasing grills with more elaborate and chic designs, but if you want a grill that can perform at a high level for a moderate price, then this is your go-to.